PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 * Make up sagas for Relan to quote from in one or two places.
 (A la Don Quixhote.)
 * Make sure "She was a virgin when we met" makes sense"

+* make sure the maces match up.
+From the shop and # 21

 * Boltac struggling to find something in the sack to create suspense.
 "That's the problem with a bottomless sack, you can put everything in it, but then you can't find a damn thing."